syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 ![WPF scheduler Month view](GettingStarted_images/month-view.png)

 ## Show busy indicator
 Scheduler supports to show the busy indicator by using the `ShowBusyIndicator` property .
-If value `true` busy indicator will load on view or visible date changed by default.
+Its value is `true` will load on view or visible date changed by default.

 {% tabs %}
 {% highlight xaml %}